Skill Sheet: What You Will Learn Here

 - PBT margin is a ratio of PBT to revenue and indicates the margin before taxes are paid

 - PAT margin is a ratio of PAT to revenue and indicates the margin that a company makes after all expenses are paid.
 It is the most important as it shows the efficiency of a company running the business.

-Other comprehensive income or loss: These are items where unrealised incomes and gains are recorded, which are informative and have to be noted.
+Other comprehensive income or loss: These are items included in the quarterly report where unrealised incomes and gains are recorded, which are informative and have to be noted.

 Total comprehensive income: This is the total of both profits and comprehensive income, which is transferred to the shareholder’s fund.

 Paid-up equity capital and earnings per share: Equity capital outstanding, face value and earnings per share (EPS).
 EPS is the most important indicator as it measures the profit per share that accrues to the shareholder.
 The higher the EPS, the better.
 One must consider diluted EPS as it takes into account all future convertible securities for calculating EPS.

 Segment results form part of the quarterly results.
 It discloses the key business segments that a company operates in and could either be on a product-based segment or a geographical location.
 This helps stakeholders understand which segment is efficient in terms of revenue, profits or return on the segment-wise capital employed.